elizabeth-poggie/elizabeth-poggie/_content/notes/23-user-interfaces.md

 ## How long though?

-Normally, you should be able to see your website in a few hours.
-However, depending on the DNS cache on the computer and network of your visitors, it could take up to 72 hours for the website to be visible everywhere. (e.g. you don't have control of the sever in this case so you need to wait for `InfinityFree` to create a record of the association )
+Normally, you should be able to see your website in a few hours as `InfinityFree` needs some time to create a record.
+However, depending on the DNS cache on the computer and network of your visitors, it could take up to 72 hours for the website to be visible everywhere.

 ## What happens if we want to ignore DNS?